adamchainz/google_lifelog/README.md

 google_lifelog
 ==============

 Making a lifelog on google calendar.
+It's not that impressive, yet.